-MBA with a major in Health Services Administration (45 semester hours) - see page 71.
-MPA with a specialization in Health Services Administration (36 semester hours) - see page 138.
+MBA with a major in Health Services Administration (45 semester hours) - see pages 66-67.

+MPA with a specialization in Health Services Administration (36 semester hours) - see page 136.

-MPA with a Graduate Certificate in Health Services Administration (39 semester hours) - see page 138.
+MPA with a Graduate Certificate in Health Services Administration (39 semester hours) - see page 136.

-MSN with a major in Health Services Administration (40 semester hours) - see page 128
+MSN with a major in Health Services Administration (40 semester hours) - see page 126.

-An MHA degree is offered for those who want to continue to work full-time and complete a master's degree in two years.
+An MHA degree is offered for those who want to continue to work full-time and complete a master's degree in two to three years.
 Full-time students who take advantage of this unique on-campus and off-campus MHA should be able to complete the degree in five semesters.
-Each course meets face-to-face twice a semester, along with intensive internet-based discussions; meetings are scheduled on weekends whenever possible.
+Each course meets face-to-face twice a semester, along with intensive Internet-based discussions; meetings are scheduled on weekends whenever possible.